Experienced Defense Against Assault Charges in Wake County

 Whether this is your first charge or you have a prior conviction, if you are facing criminal charges for assault in Raleigh, you need an experienced assault defense lawyer.
 Contact Floyd Law Offices today.

-Protect Your Rights with an Experienced Raleigh Assault Lawyer
+How Can an Experienced Raleigh Assault Lawyer Protect Your Rights?

 Assault charges can have serious consequences, including fines, jail time, and a permanent criminal record.
-It's crucial to have a knowledgeable and experienced assault lawyer on your side to protect your rights and build a strong defense.
-At Floyd Law Offices PLLC, our team of legal experts specializes in defending clients facing assault charges in Wake County.
+It's crucial to have a knowledgeable and experienced assault attorney in Raleigh on your side to protect your rights and build a strong defense.
+At Floyd Law Offices PLLC, our team of legal experts is dedicated to defending clients facing assault charges in Wake County.

 Benefits of hiring an experienced assault lawyer include: